Five years ago when Aaron and I got married we sat down and tabulated our combined debt and realized that we had $446,000 in debt.

 Because of our decision 5 years ago to get out of debt we have the freedom to allow him to make a drastic career move.

 Because the debt is gone we can easily survive on my income alone.
 Also, after getting out of debt we focused on Dave Ramsey’s 3rd step which is a 3-6 month emergency fund.

 We finished our emergency fund the week before Aaron’s company went out of business.

 I love the fact that our financial freedom is allowing us to make meaningful decisions about our future without being stressed about paying the bills.
 There were times when I wondered if all of the scrimping and saving was worth it.
 Five weeks ago, I knew that our sacrifices were invaluable.

 Over the last couple of week, I’ve thought a lot about what we did to actually accomplish this goal.
 There isn’t any one answer, but for us, the following steps needed to happen.

 1. Budgeting, Budgeting, Budgeting

-There is not way we could have managed our finances and kept ourselves on track without a budget.
-I’ve written three previous post about budgeting and highly recommend reading them to learn more about budgeting.
-They are here, here and here.
+There is no way we could have managed our finances and kept ourselves on track without a budget.
+I’ve written a ton of posts about budgeting, here are a few of my favorites: